Updated on 15 January 2024

 Set sail for the Rouen Armada, one of the largest gatherings of tall ships in the world.
-This popular maritime festival will next take place in 2023 and as ever will attract several million visitors to the quaysides of Rouen to see some of the most prestigious sailing ships and their crews.
+The next popular maritime festival will take place in 2027.
+The festival attracts several million visitors to the quaysides of Rouen to see some of the most prestigious sailing ships and their crews.

 A showcase of ships

 The Rouen Armada is the only event of its kind in France, where over 50 sailing ships, including modern military vessels, converge on Rouen.
 Regular visitors include legendary ship Le Belem – the last French three-masted square-rigger afloat, L’Hermione – a reconstructed 18th century frigate, the Cisne Branco – a Brazilian ship, the Krusenstern – the second largest sailing ship in the world, and the aptly-named Tenacious – a three-master constructed by the British to be crewed by people with a physical disability (the blind, visually impaired and those confined to a wheelchair).